 Our non-management directors are not eligible to receive stock option grants and no non-management director currently holds any options.
 None of our non-management directors currently hold RSUs.
-Options and RSUs held by Mr. Smith are described later in the circular.
+Options and RSUs held by Mr. Smith are described later in the circula

-Share Ownership Guidelines

-Directors are required to hold common shares and/or DSUs having a value equal to three times their annual retainer by the later of five years from the date of their initial appointment to the Thomson Reuters board and January 1, 2017.
+Share Ownership Guidelines Directors are required to hold common shares and/or DSUs having a value equal to three times their annual retainer by the later of five years from the date of their initial appointment to the Thomson Reuters board and January 1, 2017.
 Share prices of all public companies are subject to market volatility.
 As a result, director share ownership guidelines reflect a "once met, always met" standard.
-This means that if a director has met his or her applicable ownership guideline multiple and a subsequent decline in the Thomson Reuters share price causes the value of his or her ownership to fall below the applicable threshold, the director will be considered to be in compliance with the guidelines so long as he or she continues to hold the number of shares that were owned at the time when he or she achieved the guidelines.
+This means that if a director has met his or her applicable ownership guidelines reflect a "once met, always met" standard.
+This means that if a director has met his or her applicable ownership guidelines reflect a "once met, always met" standard.
+This means that if a director will be considered to be in compliance with the guidelines so long as he or she continues to hold the number of shares that were owned at the time when he or she achieved the guidelines.